 - Volkswagen Proving Grounds

 The closest areas for people to work outside of Maricopa are Casa Grande and Chandler.
-Longer commutes will take people to Tucson and other cities in the Greater Phoenix area.
+Longer commutes take people to Tucson, which is 90 miles away, and other cities in the Phoenix area.

 Members of both the Native American tribes of Tohono O'odham and Pima live in the Ak-Chin community.
 Ak-Chin Farms and the Ak-Chin Tribal Government are major employers, along with the casino.